Travix-International/frontend-tech-test/README.md

 However this server is not perfect.
 It could be improved and tested as well.

-So your mission is to develop the front-end from scratch using a famous front-end framework.
+So your mission is to develop the front-end from scratch using a front-end framework.

 We are also expecting from you a usable, responsive UI.

 # Process

 Fork the repository into your account.
-Once your code is ready open a pull-request on this repository and we will review it.
+Once your code is ready, send a pull-request to this repository and we will review it.

 # Requirements

-* React 14+
+* React 15+
-* Redux or Flux or Frint or whateverelse with a one-way data flow
+* Redux or Flux or [FrintJS](https://frint.js.org) or other alternatives that implement a unidirectional data flow
 * SASS or LESS
 * Must be responsive
 * We have big tasks files for testing the application (very huge)